Juris Doctor Curriculum

 Dispute Resolution (Law 952).
 Dispute Resolution develops students’ negotiation, arbitration, and mediation skills through simulated exercises.
 Strategies and methods are examined and practiced.
 Credit hours: 4.
 Course professor: Douglas McElvy.

 Appellate Advocacy (Law 953).
 This course is an elective in conjunction with Legal Research and Writing III.
 Students receive instruction in techniques of oral advocacy before an appellate court.
 Students who choose this elective must do so during the second semester of their third year.
 Each student is required to participate in appellate moot courts to be held concurrently with a first-year orientation conference.
-Credit hours: 1.
-Course professor: Faculty.
+Credit hours: 2.
+Course professor: Peter L. Fear.

 Legal Externship (Law 955).
 A student may earn up to 4 hours of academic credit for practical experience gained by working as an intern for a judge, public prosecutor or defender, legal aid clinic staff attorney, corporate counsel or a private practitioner.
 Students interested in obtaining credit for externship experience must submit a written proposal with information requested by the College and obtain approval prior to beginning the externship.
 See Section 5(4).